C. P. Rajendran

-Chittenipattu Puthenveettil Rajendran, (born 29 May 1955) also known among his peers as CP, is an Indian geoscientist who has worked mainly on the Indian earthquakes and tectonics.
+Chittenipattu Puthenveettil Rajendran (born 29 May 1955), also known among his peers as CP, is an Indian geoscientist who has worked mainly on Indian earthquakes and tectonics.

 Education

 Rajendran did his schooling in Thiruvananthapuram (Trivandrum) and Chennai and did his BSc (1976) in Geology from University College, Kerala University and MSc (1978) from Cochin University of Science and Technology.
 He joined Centre for Earth Science Studies, CESS as a research scientist.
 After obtaining PhD from the Cochin University of Science and Technology in 1988, he moved to the University of South Carolina (USA) for postdoctoral studies and continued working there until 1993.
+Rajendaran is son of Pavanan, a well-known rationalist, literary critic and left-wing political activist from kerala.
 He is married to Prof. Kusala Rajendran, a fellow researcher at the CESS, who later joined the faculty at the Indian Institute of Science, Bengaluru.
 They have a son.